 If you're looking for good music go to Frenchman Street.
 If you're looking for good music and good beer go here:

-1) dba- Owned by the same guy that owns the one in NY.
+1) dba- Owned by the late Ray Deter this is similar to the one in New York.
 The one in New Orleans however seems to focus more on music than beer.
 Still has a good beer selection though.

 For all tense and purposes we're going to just use the term Uptown.
 There is more to Uptown than just Uptown but we'll just make it easy.
 I'm sure people will want to argue with me but let it go.
-Again we're trying to make it easy for the tourists.
+Let's make it easy for the tourists.

 1) Avenue Pub- In my opinion there is no other place to go bar wise.
 You can catch almost ALL the parades from right here and also have the best beers in the city to choose from.
 Please note that the beers will be served in plastic cups because of the no glass outside rule and because it'll get way too busy in there for them to serve in proper glassware.

 2) Steins Deli- If you're looking for a great selection to take back to your hotel room look no further than Steins.
 You can't drink on premise but you can stock up here.
-Make sure you get a sandwich and tell Dan the Eagles suck.
-He might give you a discount for saying it.
+My favorite sandwich?
+The Rachel.
+Get it.

 3)Slice Pizza- Damn good beer selection and even better pizza!
 AND located right on the parade route.

 4) Squeal- This BBQ joint has a very nice selection of craft beer while also having some kick ass BBQ.
 Oh and the BBQ tacos kick major ass!

 5) Whole Foods- It's Whole Foods.
 You've been to Whole Foods I'm sure.
 This one on Magazine St has a great beer selection.
 Perhaps one day they will have taps like their stores in New York.

 6) Breaux Mart- This small locally owned grocery store also located on Magazine St has a nice diverse selection of craft and imports.
 They even have a section devoted solely to local beers.